syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Checkbox.md

 ### Get or Set Checked Items in Bound Mode

-You can get or set list of items to be checked by using [CheckedItems](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~CheckedItems.html) property.
+You can get or set list of items to be check or un-check by using [CheckedItems](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~CheckedItems.html) property.

-When the `CheckBoxMode` is other than `None`, the individual `TreeViewNode` or collection of `TreeViewNode` can be checked from the code by setting the  `CheckedItems`, or adding items to the `CheckedItems` property based on the `CheckBoxMode`.
+When the [CheckBoxMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~CheckBoxMode.html) is other than `None`, the individual `TreeViewNode` or collection of `TreeViewNode` can be check from the code by setting the  `CheckedItems`, or adding items to the `CheckedItems` property based on the `CheckBoxMode`.

-N> Programmatically check and uncheck the node value not affected their parent and child nodes checkbox state.
+N> Programmatically adding or removing the node value not affects their parent and child nodes checkbox state.

 {% tabs %}
 {% highlight c# %}